CoffeeStraw/PyonFX/docs/tutorials/1-beginner/02-first-kfx-organized.md

 **1. Leadin Function**

-Let's convert our three-phase effect into separate functions.
-Each function handles one specific phase:
+Let's convert our three-phase effect into separate functions, starting with one for the leadin effect:

 ```python
 def leadin_effect(line: Line, syl: Syllable, l: Line):